Toyota Industries

-Toyota Industries Corporation (株式会社豊田自動織機, Kabushiki gaisha Toyota Jidō Shokki (English "Stock Company Toyota Automatic Loom") is a Japanese machine maker.
-Originally, and still actively (as of 2024), a manufacturer of automatic looms, it is the company from which Toyota Motor Corporation developed.
+Toyota Industries Corporation (株式会社豊田自動織機, Kabushiki gaisha Toyota Jidō Shokki, literally "Stock Company Toyota Automatic Loom") is a Japanese machine maker.
+Originally, and still actively (as of 2026), a manufacturer of automatic looms, it is the company from which Toyota Motor Corporation developed.
 It is the world's largest manufacturer of forklift trucks measured by revenues.

 History

 1920s

 The company was founded on 18 November 1926 as Toyoda Automatic Loom Works, Ltd. by Sakichi Toyoda, the inventor of a series of manual and machine-powered looms.
 The most significant of these was the 1924 Toyoda Automatic Loom, Type G, a completely automatic high-speed loom featuring the ability to change shuttles without stopping and dozens of other innovations.
 At the time it was the world's most advanced loom, delivering a clear improvement in quality and a twenty-fold increase in productivity.

 In 2007, this machine was registered as item No. 16 in the Mechanical Engineering Heritage of Japan as "a landmark achievement that advanced the global textile industry and laid the foundation for the development of the Toyota Group."